Unit Testing Best Practices: The 10 Commandments

 }

 So please don’t keep that logic in your unit tests.
 Your code is ever-changing, and it’s hard to keep up with all requirements from users.
-If you have to change the same logic in two places, production code, and tests, you will soon delete those tests and stop writing the new tests.
+If you have to change the same logic in two places, production code and tests, you will soon delete those tests and stop writing the new tests.

 And that’s not what you want.

-6. Write isolated test
+6. Write isolated deterministic test

 The best way to have isolated tests is by using test doubles.
 A test double is a simulated substitute for a real class.
-Typically a test double will be used in unit testing to provide a fake version of a component to isolate its behavior.
+Typically it will be used in unit testing to provide a fake version of a component to isolate its behavior.
 A test double can be a mock object or a stub object.
-You can find the when you use which in this guide.

 7. Don’t overuse mocks and stubs